libical/libical/docs/MigrationGuide_to_4.md

 ## CMake options

-Some CMake option names have been renamed (deprecated) to the LIBICAL namespace.
+Some CMake option names have been removed or renamed (deprecated) to the LIBICAL namespace.

 Please change your build scripts to use the new names before the next major release.